-Me with the beings I tend on a daily basis (and who also tend me).
+Ryan with the beings she tends on a daily basis (and who also tend her).

-I’m a parent, educator, writer and consultant based in Massachusetts, U.S.A.
-I’m fiercely protective of my fellow caregivers.
-I want to see us break free of burnout and to live happier, healthier, more liberated lives.
+We are parents and educators who are fiercely protective of our fellow caregivers.
+Our dream is to see us all break free of burnout and live happier, healthier, more liberated lives.

 You may be asking: Wait, we’re going to be talking about how self-care and mindfulness can help us fight burnout and get free?
 How will this be different from all the content I’ve consumed before that just tells me to calm down and/or follow a script and/or buy more stuff?

-I too have consumed that stuff.
-Here’s what I don’t love and thus will not be sending you:
+We too have consumed that stuff.
+Here’s what we don’t love and thus will not be sending you:

 • Content that is advertorial or influencer-y in nature.
-You will not find affiliate links for $70 facial serums anywhere near this newsletter (though I will sometimes recommend a good book or two from an indie bookstore that I’ve actually read and liked).
+You will not find affiliate links for $70 facial serums anywhere near this newsletter (though we will sometimes recommend a good book or two from an indie bookstore that we’ve actually read and liked).

-• Sanctimommy content that suggests you should be #grateful for your domestic burdens, especially if you’re shouldering an unjust amount.
-Or content that pressures you to feel any specific way at all.
+• Content that suggests you should be #grateful for your domestic burdens.
+Especially if you’re shouldering an unjust amount.
+We don’t speak sanctimommy here.

 • Content that is vibes-based and not evidence-based.
 Meditation and yoga have proven benefits; so do vaccines and SSRIs.